 Acupuncture concentrates on improving overall wellbeing by treating the root cause of an illness as well as relieving symptoms.
 British Acupuncture Council

-Acupuncture originated in China and other far eastern cultures where it still features in mainstream healthcare, both as a stand-alone therapy and in combination with conventional western medicine.
-Acupuncture is now widely used and accepted all over the world.
-In the UK more and more people are finding out what acupuncture can do for them.
-Members of the British Acupuncture Council (BAcC) practise acupuncture based on Chinese medicine principles that have been developed, researched and refined for over 2,000 years.
+Acupuncture originated in China and other Far Eastern cultures, where it continues to play a significant role in mainstream healthcare, both as a stand-alone therapy and in combination with conventional Western medicine.
+Acupuncture is now widely used and accepted worldwide.
+In the UK, an increasing number of people are discovering the benefits of acupuncture.
+Members of the British Acupuncture Council (BAcC) practice acupuncture based on Chinese medicine principles that have been developed, researched, and refined for over 2,000 years.
 The BAcC currently registers over 3,000 qualified practitioners.

-Many people come to acupuncture for help with specific symptoms or to relieve specific pains like osteoarthritis of the knee.
-Some use acupuncture because they feel generally unwell but have no obvious diagnosis.
-Others choose acupuncture simply to enhance their feeling of wellbeing.
-Acupuncture is considered suitable for all ages including babies and children.
-It can be used effectively alongside conventional medicine.
+Many people seek acupuncture to alleviate specific symptoms or to relieve particular pains, such as osteoarthritis of the knee.
+Some individuals choose acupuncture because they feel generally unwell but lack a specific diagnosis.
+Others opt for acupuncture simply to enhance their overall sense of well-being.
+Acupuncture is considered suitable for all ages, including babies and children, and it can be effectively used alongside conventional medicine.

-The acupuncturist will use a number of different diagnostic methods to get a complete picture of your health and lifestyle, including taking a full medical history, reading your pulses, and looking at your tongue.
-Based on this information, the acupuncturist makes a diagnosis and puts together your personal treatment plan.
+The acupuncturist will use various diagnostic methods to obtain a comprehensive understanding of your health and lifestyle.
+This includes taking a detailed medical history, examining your pulses, and observing your tongue.
+Based on this information, the acupuncturist will make a diagnosis and develop a personalized treatment plan for you.

-Acupuncture points are selected according to your symptoms as well as your underlying energy pattern.
-The single-use sterile needles come in sealed packs: they should be opened in front of you and are safely disposed of after each treatment.
+Acupuncture points are selected based on your symptoms and underlying energy pattern.
+The sterile needles used are single-use and come in sealed packs.
+They should be opened in front of you and disposed of safely after each treatment.

-Your practitioner may refer you to your GP or another healthcare professional if they consider it appropriate.
+If deemed appropriate, your practitioner may refer you to your GP or another healthcare professional.

 What does it feel like?